-2.5.1.
+2.4.1.
 "Illuminating surface of a lighting device" (driving beam (main beam) headlamp and passing beam (dipped beam) headlamp means the orthogonal projection of the full aperture of the reflector, or in the case of headlamps with an ellipsoidal reflector of the "projection lens", on a transverse plane.
-If the lighting device has no reflector, the definition of paragraph 2.5.2. shall be applied.
+If the lighting device has no reflector, the definition of "illuminating surface of a light-signalling device other than a retro-reflector" [in UN Regulation No. 48] shall be applied.
 If the light emitting surface of the lamp extends over part only of the full aperture of the reflector, then the projection of that part only is taken into account.

 In the case of a passing beam headlamp, the illuminating surface is limited by the apparent trace of the cut-off on to the lens.
 If the reflector and lens are adjustable relative to one another, the mean adjustment should be used;